vlnc3nt/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

    The descriptive variable name for the data could be found in 'features.txt' and this is mapped to the combined x_train & x_train signals variables.
 The abbreviated names are retained as renaming all the abbreviation in full would result in very long column names.
 The following changes are made to symbols that are not suitable in names and typo errors:
       1. Substitute "-" with "_"
       2. Remove "()"
-      3. Correcting type of "BodyBody" to "Body"
+      3. Correct typo "BodyBody" to "Body"

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+   The data is summarized using the mean of each signal variable and grouped by subject followed by activity.
+A text file named tidy_data.txt is then created and placed in the R Working Directory.